Banff National Park

 3. View Banff From The Top of Sulphur Mountain

 Take a ride on the Banff Gondola or hike up to the top of Sulphur Mountain to get a bird’s-eye view of the town of Banff and experience sweeping views of the surrounding Rockies.

-4. Soaking In The Banff Hot Springs
+4. Soak In The Banff Hot Springs

 What is better than soaking in a hot tub while looking at amazing scenery?
 The Banff Hot Springs is just that, the warm water melts away all your aches and pains.
 The backdrop of the amazing Rockies is just the icing on the cake.